LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 > You've been warned.
 Use wisely.
 Or at least don't use it to control an actual LFR MCP.

 ---

+### 🛠️ Potential Extensions

+Here are some ideas for extending the current work:

+- **Dynamic POD (DPOD)**: Include time as an input to capture temporal evolution of modal coefficients.
+- **Truncated mode control**: Use only top-N energy modes for faster convergence.
+- **Multi-physics coupling**: Extend the model to handle joint prediction of pressure, velocity, temperature fields, etc.
+- **Uncertainty quantification**: Add dropout or Bayesian layers to estimate confidence intervals.

 ## 🧠 Bonus: Why this matters